-Programs delivered by the Trade Training Centre may provide credit into apprenticeships or traineeships and reduce the amount of off-the-job training required and in some instances may reduce the duration of the apprenticeship.
+Programs delivered by the Trade Training Centre may provide credit into apprenticeships or traineeships.
+In some instances the programs may reduce the amount of off the job training required or the duration of the apprenticeship item self.

 How Does it Work

 A VET Delivered to Secondary Students (VETDSS) program runs over one or two years.
 Most students will start their program in Years 10 or 11.
 Younger students in Year 8 and 9, may have the opportunity to participate in Taster Programs to assist them with their subject selections in later years.
-Students will attend either the Riverside Trade Training Centre or Deakin Trade Training Centre on their scheduled program day each week during term from February to November.
+Students will attend either the Riverside Trade Training Centre or Deakin Trade Training Centre on their scheduled program day each week, though out the school term from February to November.
 Some programs may also require attendance after school hours.

 The Program aims to address the national skills shortages in traditional trades and emerging industries by improving facilitates at school and enhancing pathways to further education and training.

 Programs Offered at the Deakin Trade Trainning Centre